MarceloMilbradt/PixelEffectSRP/README.md

 # Pixel Effect Shader
-A Low-res Effect using the URP Scriptable Render Pipeline
+A Low-res Effect using the URP Scriptable Render Pipeline (for unity URP version 2021, broken in 2022)

 ## How to
 - Used as a Render feature